FAQ

 Q. What else can I use my cutting board beside cutting meat and produce in the kitchen?

 A. Our cutting boards make excellent serving boards for cheese, bread and cold cuts.
 They are perfect as hot serving plates.
+Other use for a hardwood cutting board.

 Q. What is the difference between a cutting board and a butcher block?